-April 27, 1981: 36 years ago today the first vinyl single I ever bought was released and smashed records by going straight to the top of the UK charts for five weeks.
-Back in the 1980s singles rarely entered the charts in pole position.
+April 27, 1981: 36 years ago today, the first vinyl single I ever bought was released and smashed records by going straight to the top of the UK charts for five weeks.
+An achievement that seems commonplace now, but back in the 1980s singles rarely if ever entered in pole position.

-Stand & Deliver was Adam And The Ants’ first chart-topper.
+Stand & Deliver was his band’s Adam And The Ants’ first chart-topper, a wildly busy 45 which had a dense but laugh-out-loud funny lyric and ended with a chorus of diddly-qua-qua’s.
 The incomparable image above is the limited edition poster sleeve I bought on the day – my very own First Day Cover, if you like (though the records soon replaced stamp collecting in my affections) – for 99p from Virgin Megastore in Central Milton Keynes.

-Having saved up two whole weeks’ pocket money, that wet Monday I skipped off from Springfield School to buy S&D. The following week my best classmate, Andy Goldberg, had heard the chart preview BBC Radio 1 used to air on a Tuesday lunchtime, and came into the TV room and blurted out, “Steve, Stand & Deliver’s gone straight in at No.1!”.
+Having saved up three whole weeks’ pocket money, that wet Monday I skipped off from Springfield School to buy S&D. The following week my classmate, Craig Margrove, had heard the chart preview BBC Radio 1 used to air on a Tuesday lunchtime, and came into the TV room and blurted out, “Steve, Stand & Deliver’s gone straight in at No.1!”.

 As the Jam had been the only act to manage such a feat in the previous eight years, you could have knocked me down with a (silk or leather, or a) feather.
 Even Sean Smith ripping the piss out of me when I did my own funny little dance at the school disco, with a black cape and some white paint I’d bought from the art shop next door to Melson Wingate opticians that started to crack after an hour couldn’t rain on my poptastic parade.